Raichuu41/visi-backend-new/README.md

 - Fully implemented switch between development and production mode for easier deployment
 - Improved nodemon performance with nodemon.json configuration for file watch definitions
 - Improved Python server to use less global variables
+- Adjusted image sizes for the new resizing in the frontend

 # Instructions